mythril-forge/homebrew-classes/fighter/fighter-grizzled-veteren.md

 ## Grizzled Veteren
-At 18th level, you gain proficiency in a saving throw of your choice.
+At 18th level, you gain proficiency in a Saving Throw of your choice.

 <!--